JavaScriptPlayground/cloudflare-worker-fritzbox-dyndns/README.md

 >   <source media="(prefers-color-scheme: light)" srcset="https://github.com/Mqxx/GitHub-Markdown/blob/main/blockquotes/badge/light-theme/info.svg">
 >   <img alt="Info" src="https://github.com/Mqxx/GitHub-Markdown/blob/main/blockquotes/badge/dark-theme/info.svg">
 > </picture><br>
 > If you already have a MyFritz! account from AVM and you are using this account actively, then you can use their own DynDNS service, which is provided directly by AVM.
-Check out the link below for mor information.
+Check out the link below for mor information. [link]()
 [MyFritz!
 DynDNS][DynDNS]

 ## What even is a Cloudflare Worker?